YuriyIvon/DatabaseBenchmark/README.md

 * `Increasing` - if set to `true`, makes each newly generated value greater than the previous one.
 Is `false` by default.
 * `Delta` - when `Increasing` is set to `true`, this parameter determines the increment for each subsequent generated value, or the maximum increment if `RandomizeDelta` is also enabled.
 If `Increasing` is `false`, it specifies the fixed interval between all possible generated values.
 For instance, with a `MinValue` of 10, a `MaxValue` of 30, and a `Delta` of 5, the utility will generate the values 10, 15, 20, 25, and 30 in random order.
 The value of `0` is allowed only if `Increasing` is `false` and means no restriction on the set of generated values apart from minimum and maximum.
 The default value is `0`.

-#### ForeignColumn
+#### ColumnItem
-Randomly picks a value from a list retrieved from a table in the target database.
+Randomly picks a value from a list retrieved from a table column in the target database.
 Uses the same logic as the [ListItem generator](#listitem_generator), but a different primary source.

 The available attributes are:
 * `TableName` - a name of the source table.